 What is Teacher Coaching?

-While some schools and districts still rely on PD by powerpoint, today’s educators expect more than a “lecture about why you shouldn’t lecture.”
-Teacher coaching is an approach to professional development in which the teacher takes ownership of their goals.
-Rather than setting and enforcing standards of performance and compliance, the coach takes on a supportive role.
+While some schools still rely on PD by powerpoint, today’s educators expect more.
+The key to teacher coaching is allowing teachers to take ownership of their goals.
+Coaches don’t set or enforce standards of performance and compliance.
+Instead, they take on a supportive role.

-We wouldn’t expect baseball players to improve their swing by demanding a higher batting average or listening to lectures about how to grip a bat.
-But this is exactly how many schools have supported teacher growth in the past.
+We wouldn’t expect baseball players to improve their swing by demanding a higher batting average.
+We wouldn’t expect home runs from listening to lectures about how to grip a bat.

 A high-level player already knows the generic advice.
 To actually improve their swing, they need individualized feedback about their swing.
 They need ongoing guidance to address their specific areas for growth.